VarunGorti/vgorti/content/posts/gto_explained_1.md

 **Takeaway 3:** Value hands bet a size according to their equity.
 Bluffs simply choose the same size as the value hands.

 **3. Player 2 was pretty miserable in the previous example.
 Maybe traps are good?
-Let's keep this 10 SPR, but check what happens if Player 2 protects their range and has some traps.
+Let's stick to 10 SPR, but check what happens if Player 2 protects their range and has some traps.
 Let's add a sliver of AA (chops) to their range.
 I added AA to player 2's range with 10% the weight of KK.**

 We should intuitively realize that it still wouldn't make sense for Player 2 to bet AA, and should still begin with a check.
 What would be the point?
 The opponent would never call QQ!